KaarleJ/react-event-driven/README.md

-# React Component Communication Patterns
+# React Component Communication Patterns (Custom-Topic)

 This project demonstrates and compares two approaches for component communication in React applications: